Closed floor plans: For years, they were yesterday’s news. In recent interior design trends, it’s been all about open concept floor plans.

 The Case for Closed Floor Plans

 It’s normal for experts to come to different conclusions even after looking at the same evidence.
 Realistically, it’s unlikely that the rise of remote work and school post-pandemic has not influenced life at home at all.
-When the Architectural Digest even asks if open floor plans are dead, we must consider—what reasons could be behind a shift?
+When voices regarding this trend are mixed, we must consider—what reasons could be behind an overarching closed floor plan shift?

 The average home size has more than doubled since the 1950s, and Americans are now expressing challenges about defining spaces in open floor plans.
 Since the typical home in 2020 was around 2,300 square feet, homeowners found that there weren’t enough room dividers or fancy bookshelves to designate what part of the kit-living-den combo is for what.